Trump has awkward water bottle moment on TV

 And of course, no news cycle is complete without an old Trump tweet as fodder for the fire.

-After his lengthy remarks on Wednesday about his trip to Asia, Trump did not respond to shouted questions from the press about whether Alabama GOP Senate candidate Roy Moore should quit the race.
+After his lengthy remarks on Wednesday about his trip to Asia, Trump didn't respond to shouted questions from the press about whether Alabama GOP Senate candidate Roy Moore should quit the race.